 Now, we know this is a “best under 500” list, but we did sneak in a one option that is just above this price threshold.
 Technically, it should be considered “best under 600” but with discounts, it lands closer to 500 and we really do think it’s worth your consideration, so we included it anyway.
 Also, if you’re not totally sold on a new bed, we’ve posted an article about the best mattress toppers for your reference.

-But don’t worry—we also have three beds on this list that are priced well under that $500 mark.
-Some of these beds are sold exclusively on Amazon, which is fine but keep in mind that when you buy from Amazon as opposed to buying directly from a mattress company, the policies won’t always adhere to online mattress industry standards.
-Just make sure to check the product page for details and terms regarding shipping, returns, trials, and warranties.
+But don’t worry—we also have four other beds on this list that are priced well under that $500 mark.
+Some of these beds are sold exclusively on Amazon, which is fine but keep in mind that when you buy from Amazon as opposed to buying directly from the brand’s website, the policies won’t always adhere to online mattress industry standards.
+Just make sure to check the product page for details and terms regarding shipping, returns, trial periods, and warranties.

 The Brooklyn Bowery pushes the budget a bit (it’s just over $500 with discounts) but it’s a great mattress for the price you pay.
 Make sure to check the discount box on the right to see what the company is currently offering.